karlgluck/tcltools/README.md

 @on print
 @print "But this will print again!"
 ```
-Use `@proc` to declare procedures just like 'proc' that have this toggleable behavior.
+Use `@proc` to declare procedures just like `proc` that have this toggleable behavior.
 Tcltools uses this internally quite extensively to allow debug/release code and allow self-testing to be declared inline and enabled as necessary.

 `@proc` methods are off by default.
 However, the order of declaration between `@on`/`@off`/`@proc` is not important so if a procedure is set `@on` before it is declared, it will be enabled.
 The main thing to remember is that the method cannot be used until it is defined with `@proc`.